pommelstrike/PomHair/README.md

 - Use Vertex Paint mode to manually tweak "BG3Hair" after applying.
 - Export painted meshes for use in BG3 or other engines supporting vertex colors.

-This guide covers core usage.
-Experiment with settings for custom hair effects!